Rihanna poses in lingerie and melts her fans

 Recognizing Rihanna, Mottley noted that the pop star came from humble origins and was born less than a mile (1.6 kilometers) from where the ceremony was taking place.

-He congratulated the singer for “commanding the imagination of the world through the search for excellence with her creativity, her discipline and, above all, her extraordinary commitment to the land where she was born.”
+He congratulated the singer for “commanding the imagination of the world through the pursuit of excellence with her creativity, her discipline and, above all, her extraordinary commitment to the land where she was born.”

 Rihanna has won nine Grammys in various categories including rap, dance and R&B, and is currently working on her next album.